 Why did she request an unmasking?

-There are a lot of people that were looking at this stuff, and a lot of them didn't seem to have those job responsibilities.
+There are a lot of people that were looking at this stuff, and a lot of them didn't seem to have those job responsibilities, the intelligence, national security, job responsibilities that would seem to authorize or require them to unmask.

-So I think what the Congressman just said is right.
+So I think what the congressman just said is right.

 There are way too many people asking.

-Uh and um, you know, the good news is that the president has tightened this up.
+And, you know, the good news is that the president has tightened this up.

 We got to keep digging.

-Whether it is a government in a part of the country that's least affected, or it's a part of the country where the government has been and the people have been most affected.
+Whether it is a government in a part of the country that's least affected or it's a part of the country where the government has been and the people have been most affected, it's one thing to give people money towards helping for survival, whether it's a business or it's the local government.

-But but for a local government to be asking for a certain number and to add hundreds of billions of dollars to it, it doesn't pass any smell test.
+But for a local government to be asking for a certain number and to add hundreds of billions of dollars to it, it doesn't pass any smell test.

-This is a play call by Speaker Pelosi to be hyperpartisan in a pathway to nowhere, rather than working with the president and congressional Republicans to try to actually get something good done.
+This is a play call by Speaker Pelosi to be hyper-partisan in a pathway to nowhere rather than working with the president and congressional Republicans to try to actually get something good done.

-All right, I'm gonna leave it right there.
+I'm going to leave it right there.

 We'll continue to update it.

-No, when I put a ban on, those people went for the most part not here, and I'm not happy about this.
+No, when I put a ban on, those people went for the most part not here.

 It's terrible because it's life, whether it's here or Europe.